Hungary Job Interview Tips

 Ask questions about the job, the lines of authority and your responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).

-Before leaving the Hungary job interview, thank everyone present for interview and shake they hands.
+Before leaving the Hungary job interview, thank everyone present for the interview and shake their hands.

 After the interview, do not forget to write a thank you letter and subsequently follow-up by letter, email or phone call.
 Employers regard this as an indication of your final interest in the position.

-Large multinational firms mainly use psychological tests and Assessment Centres.
+Large multinational firms mainly use psychological tests and Assessment Centers.
 A medical examination is required for some occupations and some employers test all their prospective employees for drug abuse.

 Other Hungary Job Interview Info